Princeton-CDH/startwords/content/issues/5/mapping-persian-literacy/index.md

 [^6]: Naeem Abbas, "'Made-in-Sialkot' Adidas Ball Puts Pakistan in the World Cup," Reuters, December 9, 2022, https://www.reuters.com/lifestyle/sports/made-in-sialkot-adidas-ball-puts-pakistan-world-cup-2022-12-09/.

 [^7]: With slight modifications, this translation is taken from Wheeler M. Thackston, *The Gulistan (Rose Garden) of Sa'di* (Ibex Publishers, 2008), 129.

+[^8]: As this piece was going through the final proofs, I discovered "The Persian Tadhkira Project" which maps *tadhkiras* (biographical anthologies) of Persian poets produced and circulating across the Persianate world, c.
+1200-1900.
+For more, see Kevin L. Schwartz, “A Transregional Persianate Library: The Production and Circulation of tadhkiras of Persian Poets in the 18th and 19th Centuries,” *International Journal of Middle East Studies,* 52.1 (2020): pp. 109-135.